-It’s probably a good guess that if you Google the term “how to find a stolen camera” you are not having a good day, as this is not something anyone wants to experience – especially if you are a professional photographer.
+It’s a good guess that if you Googled the term “how to find a stolen camera” you are not having a good day, as this is not something anyone wants to experience – especially if you are a professional photographer.
 Losing or having your camera stolen can really upset your travels, especially when it comes to the irreplaceable images that were still on the memory card.
-Ideally you want to safeguard against theft of the camera and gear in the first place, and there are a variety of anti-theft camera gear products on the market today that you can use to prevent this type of event from occurring, but again, that’s not probably why you ended up on this page – its because your camera is already gone.
-Here are a few ideas for you to consider:
+Ideally you want to safeguard against theft of the camera and gear in the first place.
+Now there is , anti-theft camera gear designed to protect your gear while not ruining your photography experience.
+But again, that’s not probably why you ended up on this page – it’s because your camera is already gone.
+Here are a few ideas for you to help you find your gear.

 Stolen Camera Finder – Photo Tracking Websites and Apps

 The website called stolencamerafinder.com is an open source project that was specifically made to help locate a missing camera by searching for photos on the web that have been taken by that camera.
 This can happen because every photo you take with your digital camera contains hidden information about both the image and the camera such as the make, model and date.
 This information, called exif data, can also include a unique serial number which identifies your camera.
 The website stolencamerafinder crawls the internet searching for photos, collecting the serial numbers of the cameras that took them.
 Take into consideration that only certain cameras can support this, and on the above website, they have a listing of supported cameras that you can check to see if yours has this unique camera security and recovery feature.
 Another idea might be to consider entering your camera’s digital information into certain online databases that may help find it after being stolen.